-- A. appointment with a health care provider - B. illness in the family necessitating the presence of the child - C. Personal Illness (a written physician statement verifying the illness may be required) - D. quarantine of the home - E. death in the family necessary work at home due to absence or incapacity of parent(s)/ guardian(s) - F. observation or celebration of a bona fide religious holiday - G. out-of-state travel (up to a maximum twenty-four (24) hours per school year that the student's school is open for instruction) to participate in a District-approved enrichment or extracurricular activity
+- A. appointment with a health care provider - " Any absence due to medical reasons should be documented with a physician's note to be considered excused. - B. illness in the family necessitating the presence of the child - C. Personal Illness (a written physician statement verifying the illness may be required) - D. quarantine of the home - E. death in the family necessary work at home due to absence or incapacity of parent(s)/ guardian(s) - F. observation or celebration of a bona fide religious holiday - G. out-of-state travel (up to a maximum twenty-four (24) hours per school year that the student's school is open for instruction) to participate in a District-approved enrichment or extracurricular activity

 After 10 undocumented absences from school, the school will require you to provide documentation for your absences.
 If documentation is not provided the absence will be considered unexcused.
+All medical appointments should be documented with a physician's note to prevent missed hours from counting towards truancy.